Click here for a complete list of application requirements.

 GRE general test scores

-For programs that require GRE general test scores (see this table), only scores on the GRE general test are required.
-GRE subject test scores are not required by any programs in the Division of the Humanities.
-General test scores must be from within the preceding 5 years.
+GRE general test scores are optional for applicants to the Ph.D. program in Philosophy.
+All other programs do not consider GRE general test scores when reviewing applications.
+GRE subject test scores are also not required by any programs in the Division of the Humanities.
+For applicants who choose to submit GRE general test scores, the scores must be from within the preceding 5 years.
 There is no minimum GRE score required for admission.
 An official score report should be sent to us at institution code 1832, and we do not use department codes so applicants may enter any department code they wish.

 TOEFL or IELTS test scores